06 February 2023

 How Policies and Procedures Work Together in Aged Care

-In aged care, policies and procedures work together to ensure the proper and efficient care of residents.
-They are implemented to adhere to legislation and best industry practice while complying with quality standards, and legal and ethical responsibilities.
+In aged care, policies and procedures are integrated to ensure residents receive appropriate and effective care.
+They are implemented to comply with legal requirements, adhere to best industry practices, and meet quality standards and ethical obligations.

-These policies and procedures should be purposeful and deliberate in the communication between the staff and client while providing ways to measure the success of goals for residents or clients.
+Policies and procedures are designed with purpose, ensuring clear communication between employees and clients while providing ways to evaluate the success of goals.
 They can include:

-• Customer Service Policies – expectations of staff to provide quality service to clients
+- Customer Service Policies – outlining the employees' responsibility to deliver high quality service to clients

-• Employee Benefits – expectations of what the organisation can provide staff
+- Employee Benefits – detailing what the organisation can provide employees in terms of benefits

-• Employee Expectations and Practices – expectations required of staff in a code of conduct or confidentiality agreement
+- Employee Expectations and Practices – setting expectations of employee behaviour, including adherence to a code of conduct or confidentiality agreement

-• Organisational Policies – support from organisation in management of critical events
+- Organisational Policies – detailing the organisation’s support in managing critical events

-• Clearly written rules in simple language (possibly in multiple languages if residents or staff are from differing cultures)
+- Clearly written rules using simple language (potentially in multiple languages to accomodate diverse cultures)

-While a policy explains the “why” behind specific actions and decision making, procedures explain the “how” in instructions for specific routines and tasks.
-Procedures in aged care should clarify the steps that should be taken to assist residents in everyday tasks and management of this care.
+While a policy explains the “why” behind specific actions and decision making, procedures offer step-by-step instructions for specific routines and tasks.
+In aged care, procedures should outline the steps that should be taken to assist residents in everyday tasks and management of this care.

-Estia Health remains continually committed to upholding the rights of our residents in every home that we own.
-Our principles and values give our staff clear tools which they can embody everyday to embody our family code; A family where everyone belongs.
+Estia Health is dedicated to upholding the rights of our residents across all our homes.
+Our core principles and values guide our staff clear, providing them with the tools to embody our family code; A family where everyone belongs.
 With an overarching vision of Trusted Aged care is accessible to all.